Lake Wheeler Road Culvert Replacement

 - Carolina Civilworks, Inc. (Construction)

-- Prepare the worksite for major construction;
+- Prepared the worksite for major construction;

-- Demo the old pipe;
+- Removed the old pipe;

 During an inspection in November 2018, we noticed that the 70-year-old stormwater pipe under Lake Wheeler Road was beginning to fail causing a sinkhole at the intersection.
 Initially, we planned to repair the pipe.
 Now it will be replaced (planning for the replacement adjusted the construction timeframe).
 The pipe size will stay the same, but will be made out of aluminum, which is more resistant to corrosion.